*Updated 3-4-2025

 Seller Credit Vs Price Reduction

-The debate of seller credit vs price reduction has different implications to different sides of the real estate transaction.
-A seller credit at closing gives homebuyers instant savings on fees like mortgage and title insurance while a reduction in the listing price must be realized over a longer time horizon usually of the mortgage financing terms of 15 or 30 year loans.
+Seller contributions at closing gives homebuyers instant savings on fees like mortgage monthly payments and title insurance while a reduction in the home’s purchase price (vs listing price) must be realized over a longer time horizon usually of the mortgage financing terms of 15 or 30 year loans.

 The flexibility of seller credit and seller concessions is one of their biggest advantages in the overall transaction.
 They can be applied to various homebuyer costs:

-- Closing Costs: These include loan amount, lender fees, title search expenses, appraisal fees, transfer taxes, loan origination fees, closing credits and more which are all detailed in the mortgage loan and closing disclosure.
+- Actual Closing Costs: These include loan amount, lender fees, title search expenses, appraisal fees, transfer taxes, loan origination fees, inspection fees, closing credits, attorney fees and more which are all detailed in the mortgage loan and closing disclosure.

 - Prepaid Expenses: Property taxes, homeowners insurance premiums, home warranty and potentially HOA dues.